The Dumbest Things Ever Said

 "We have Judeo-Christian values that are based on biblical truth. ...
 And those

 truths don't change just because people's attitudes may change."
 But according

 to "biblical truth," fathers should be able to sell their own daughters as sex

 slaves, with the option to buy them back if they don't "please" their new

 masters [Exodus 21].
 From Genesis to Revelation, the Bible is wrong about

-slavery.
+slavery, stoning children to death for misdemeanors, and many other things.
 So who's to say that the writers of the Bible weren't also wrong about

 “I believe that any doctor that performs an abortion, I would advocate that any